themagicalmammal/howtolinux/README.md

 - [Reference on Rise of Btrfs](https://www.linuxjournal.com/content/btrfs-centos-living-loopback)
 - [Reference to Fedora Trend](https://www.phoronix.com/scan.php?page=news_item&px=Fedora-33-Released)

-#### Q. What about ZFS?
-**NOT SUPPORTED FOR POP OS, YET**
-**Ans.** ZFS has been added as a experimental new filesystem on 19.10.
-If you want to learn more about refer [this](https://itsfoss.com/zfs-ubuntu/) article.
-If it meets your requirements you can try it.
-Lately it is becoming a trend.
-You can checkout [why people are switching to ZFS](https://rudd-o.com/linux-and-free-software/ways-in-which-zfs-is-better-than-btrfs).

 #### How to Btrfs on Pop?
 **Ans.** Does not work with the clean install.
 You have to go to Advanced partition select format Btrfs either of GParted or installer. <br />  <br />
 If you can't find btrfs in GParted install this,